AMP Terraform Integration

 apply

-effector of the Terraform Configuration entity resets the resources to their initial configuration (e.g. the tag of an AWS instance is reverted to the value declared in the configuration) - Manually edit the terraform configuration file(s) to include the infrastructure updates and then invoke the
+effector of the Terraform Configuration entity resets the resources to their intended configuration (e.g. the tag of an AWS instance is reverted to the value declared in the configuration) - Manually edit the Terraform configuration file(s) to include the infrastructure updates and

-In about 30 seconds, at the next Cloudsoft AMP inspection, if the apply
+In either case, after about 15-30 seconds, at the next AMP inspection, if the apply

 effector executed correctly, all entities are shown as RUNNING